 { \tabcolsep{3pt}

 }

 All models have an accuracy of $82.10 \pm 1.17\%$ and close to perfect $\dtrain$ accuracy.
-Hence, neither accuracy nor $\mathcal{G}_{err}$ impacts \ref{p4}.
+Hence, neither accuracy nor $\mathcal{G}_{err}$ impact \ref{p4}.
 We observe that \ref{p4} increases with capacity: a higher capacity correlates with greater memorization of $\dtrain$'s distributional properties.